 The alternative pathways to secondary education were geared at increasing the employability skills of youth in the 13-18-age group and ensuring that students complete seven years of secondary schooling.
 The programme emphasized the availability of training opportunities in vocational skills.
 Through the Career Advancement Programme. students can also be moved into traditional sixth form or technical programmes.
-The programme of apprenticeship has training offerinas in the IT. entrepreneurship. commercial food preparation, business administration, electrical engineering, digital animation, health care assistance, hospitality services, and motor vehicle repairs, among others.
-The aim is to ensure that up to 130 students end their schooling with adequate certification through apprenticeship to ensure employability.
+The programme of apprenticeship has training offerings the IT, entrepreneurship, in commercial food preparation, business administration, electrical engineering, digital animation, health care assistance, hospitality services, and motor vehicle repairs, among others.
+The aim is to ensure that up to 130 students end their schooling with adequate

 Additionally, the Government has strengthened its island-wide system of continuing education and training in technical and vocational areas through the Human Employment and Resource Training (HEART) Trust/National Training Agency (NTA).
-The HEART Trust/NTA has embarked on several strategic initiatives to assist the workforce in acquiring industryrelevant skills and certification that will meet the job demands of targeted sectors.
+The HEART Trust/NTA has embarked on several strategic initiatives to assist the workforce in acquiring industry-relevant skills and certification that will meet the job demands of targeted sectors.
 The institution provides an average of 24,000 certifications each year.
 Special provisions have been made to increase funding to persons pursuing science, technology, engineering and mathematics (STEM) at the tertiary level as the government pursues a STEM initiative to improve the quality of the labour force.